MiaToro/Drupal751-with-module/README.md

 After installed the database, this folder should be removed.
 3) Then you can open the website on your browser.

-2) Install Drupal 7.51 first and the install the module.
+B) Install Drupal 7.51 first and the install the module.

 Just download the module named "Process Image" in the "sites\all\modules" folder.
 And install it on your Drupal.
 And copy the two files to your root folder